srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     ```

-1. Notice there is a line of code that adds a `temperatureAlert` property to the Device-to-Cloud **Message**.
+18. Moving on, notice that there is a line of code that adds a `temperatureAlert` property to the device-to-cloud `Message`.
 The value of the property is being set to a `boolean` value representing whether the _temperature_ sensor reading is greater than 30.

     ```csharp
     message.Properties.Add("temperatureAlert", (currentTemperature > 30) ? "true" : "false");
     ```

-    This code is a simple example of how to add properties to the **Message** object before sending it to the Azure IoT Hub.
+    This code is a simple example of how to add properties to the `Message` object before sending it to the Azure IoT Hub.
 This can be used to add additional metadata to the messages that are being send, in addition to the message body content.

-1. Notice the call to the `DeviceClient.SendEventAsync` method.
-This method accepts the **Message** to send as a parameter, then does the work of sending the Device-to-Cloud message to Azure IoT Hub.
+19. After that is the call to the `DeviceClient.SendEventAsync` method.
+This method accepts the `Message` to send as a parameter, then does the work of sending the device-to-cloud message to Azure IoT Hub.

     ```csharp
     await deviceClient.SendEventAsync(message);
     ```

-1. Notice the last line of code within the `SendDeviceToCloudMessagesAsync` method, that performs a simply delay using the `_telemetryDelay` variable to define how many seconds to wait until sending the next simulated sensor reading.
+20. Notice the last line of code within the `SendDeviceToCloudMessagesAsync` method, that performs a simply delay using the `_telemetryDelay` variable to define how many seconds to wait until sending the next simulated sensor reading.

-## Exercise 5: Handle Device Twin Desired Property Changes
+## Exercise 5: Handle device twin desired property Changes

-In this exercise, you will modify the Simulated Device source code to include an event handler to update device configurations based on Device Twin Desired Properties changes sent to the device from Azure IoT Hub.
+In this exercise, you will modify the simulated device source code to include an event handler to update device configurations based on device twin desired property changes sent to the device from Azure IoT Hub.

-Device Twins are JSON documents that store device state information including metadata, configurations, and conditions.
+Device twins are JSON documents that store device state information including metadata, configurations, and conditions.
 Azure IoT Hub maintains a device twin for each device that you connect to IoT Hub.

-The Device Provisioning Service (DPS) contains the initial Device Twin Desired Properties for devices that are registered using Group Enrollment.
-Once the devices are registered they are created within IoT Hub using this initial Device Twin configuration from DPS.
-After registration, the Azure IoT Hub maintains a Device Twin (and it's properties) for each device within the IoT Hub Device Registry.
+The Device Provisioning Service (DPS) contains the initial device twin desired properties for devices that are registered using Group Enrollment.
+Once the devices are registered they are created within IoT Hub using this initial device twin configuration from DPS.
+After registration, the Azure IoT Hub maintains a device twin (and its properties) for each device within the IoT Hub Device Registry.

-When the Device Twin Desired Properties are updated for a device within Azure IoT Hub, the desired changes are sent to the IoT Device using the `DesiredPropertyUpdateCallback` event using the C# SDK.
+When the device twin desired properties are updated for a device within Azure IoT Hub, the desired changes are sent to the IoT Device using the `DesiredPropertyUpdateCallback` event using the C# SDK.
 Handling this event within device code enables the devices configuration and properties to be updated as desired by easily managing the Device Twin state for the device within Azure IoT Hub.

+This set of steps will be very similar to steps in earlier labs for working with a simulated device, because the concepts and processes are the same.
+The method used for authentication of the provisioning process doesn't change the handing of device twin property changes once the device is provisioned.

-1. Using **Visual Studio Code**, open the `/LabFiles` folder.
+1. Using **Visual Studio Code**, open the `/LabFiles` folder if it's not still open.

-1. Open the `Program.cs` file.
+1. Open the `Program.cs` file if it's not still open.

 1. Locate the `RunAsync` method.
-This is the method that connects the Simulate Device to **Azure IoT Hub** using a **DeviceClient** object.
-You will be adding code immediately after the device connects to Azure IoT Hub that integrates an `DesiredPropertyUpdateCallback` event handler for the device to receive to Device Twin Desired Property changes.
+   This is the method that connects the simulated device to Azure IoT Hub using a `DeviceClient` object.
+You will be adding code immediately after the device connects to Azure IoT Hub that integrates an `DesiredPropertyUpdateCallback` event handler for the device to receive to device twin desired property changes.

-1. Locate the `// TODO 1` comment within the **RunAsync** method, and paste in the following code that calls the `SetDesiredPropertyUpdateCallbackAsync` method to setup the `DesiredPropertyUpdateCallback` event handler to receive Device Twin Desired Property changes.
+2. Locate the `// TODO 1` comment within the **RunAsync** method, and paste in the following code that calls the `SetDesiredPropertyUpdateCallbackAsync` method to setup the `DesiredPropertyUpdateCallback` event handler to receive device twin desired property changes.

     ```csharp
     // TODO 1: Setup OnDesiredPropertyChanged Event Handling to receive Desired Properties changes